Dontrell Hilliard Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Season Stats

-- This season Hilliard has rushed for 293 yards (32.6 per game) on 47 carries with two touchdowns.
+- This season Hilliard has rushed for 293 yards on 47 carries (32.6 ypg), with two touchdowns.

 - The Titans, who rank 15th in the NFL in points scored, have attempted a pass 49.2% of the time while running the ball 50.8% of the time.